5-8-2 The Wilderness Temptations: A Window Into The Mind Of Jesus

 by the Angel to his master Moses (Ex.
 33:11).
 Our Lord was in a similar

-have been tempting to abuse the subsequent Angelic power which his spirituality
+have been tempting to abuse the subsequent Angelic power which His spirituality

-had made available to him.
+had made available to Him.

 - There is the implication that it took the Lord 40 days to overcome

-the devil, at which point the devil departed.
+the Devil, at which point the Devil departed.
 This is more easily understandable

 in terms of an internal battle, than a literal struggle against a supernatural